 Spending your time on product research is wise because it’s going to be your investment in your future.
 Following these guidelines helps to minimize risk and maximize the chances of success!

-Since this session I have been busy doing my homework and I created a little bit of a vlog to share some of my findings with you ahead of session #3, check it out:
+Since this session, I have been busy doing my homework and I created a vlog to share some of my findings with you ahead of session #3, check it out:

-Before we decide on our product, we are going to do some supplier outreach to double check that we can find a reliable supplier and pick a product that is going to be most profitable.
-Join us to find out how to start your supplier outreach and also find out which product I decide to launch next Wednesday!
+Before I decided on my product, I started out with some supplier outreach to double check that I could find a reliable supplier and pick a product that is going to be most profitable.
+Find out exactly how I did that in Session #3.